nick-zanobini/nick-zanobini.github.io/_portfolio/2016-04-08-kinect-matlab-and-osx.md

 ---
 layout: single
 title:  Kinect MATLAB and OSX
 date:   2016-04-08 18:43
-author: nickzanobini
 comments:   true
-categories: [kinect, mac, matlab, osx, Programming, Robotics]
+tags:   kinect, mac, matlab, osx, Programming, Robotics
 ---
 I recently wanted to use my old Xbox 360 Kinect on my MacBook in MATLAB for a project.
 Well I did a little research and there wasn't a ton of up to date info out there.
 Here is a little step by step guide to install all the necessary components to get it working on a Mac running OSX 10.11.x El Capitan.